minettebrink/image-to-video/tutorial.md

 )
 pipe.to("cuda")
 ```
-11. Test that the model loads correctly on Koyeb in console.
+11. Test that the model loads correctly on Koyeb in the console.
 12. If the model loads correctly in the console.
-Your good to go to test the web app.
+You're good to test the web app.

 ## Troubleshooting

 Common issues and their solutions:
 * **Port Conflicts**: Ensure ports backend and 5173 (frontend) are available and public and that the frontend and backend URLs are correct
-* **Two or more requests** : If there are two or more requests at the same time, there backe end might fail.
-This is because for both videos file name would be `output.mp4`.
-This is fine for demostration purposes but needs to be corrected for production.
+* **Two or more requests** : If there are two or more requests at the same time, the backend might fail.
+This is because, for both videos, the file name would be `output.mp4`.
+This is fine for demonstration purposes but needs to be corrected for production.

 ## Helpful links
 * [LTX-Video](https://huggingface.co/Lightricks/LTX-Video)